AdyGCode/Intro-to-Version-Control/04-git-started.md

 ## Initialising a Repository for a 'project'

 There are three main ways to start a project.

 Two of them presume you have no existing files to begin with, and the third when you have files in an existing folder.

+- Create a folder (for the project) and initialise
+- Initialise with folder (project) name
+- Initialise with the existing folder and files

 ### Option 1: Create a folder then initialising